Thank you to Idaho® Potatoes for sponsoring this Instant Pot Corned Beef recipe! As always, all opinions are my own.

 - Remove the carrots and cabbage.

-- Place potatoes in a bowl and add the butter and parsley, stirring until butter is melted and coats every potato. (see notes)
+- Remove the potatoes to a bowl and add the melted butter (4 tablespoons) and parsley (¼ cup), stirring until it coats every potato piece.

 - Cut the corned beef against the grain into slices and serve with the vegetables, buttered potatoes, some cooking liquid drizzled on top, and a garnish of fresh parsley.